 Luke chapter 2, Luke is one of the four gospel writers, one of the four writers who tell the story of Jesus Christ.
 This is what he says in chapter 2, the first seven verses.

 That last statement, "there was no room for them at the inn," has become a very familiar part of Christmas lore.
-And it really is not legend, it is fact as that text indicates.
-We've all seen "no vacancy" signs posted outside motels and sometimes, I suppose, we've seen "no vacancy" signs when we didn't want to see them and there was a certain level of desperation that was very late...the kids were in need of a place to sleep and the town was crowded and the "no vacancy" sign spelled for us a very serious potential situation.
+And it really is not legend.
+It is fact as that text indicates.
+We've all seen "no vacancy" signs posted outside motels and sometimes, I suppose, we've seen "no vacancy" signs when we didn't want to see them and there was a certain level of desperation, it was very late, the kids were in need of a place to sleep and the town was crowded and the "no vacancy" sign spelled for us a very serious potential situation.
 Well as far as Joseph and Mary were concerned, their circumstances made the "no vacancy" sign in Bethlehem all the more severe since Mary was about to deliver a baby.
-This young couple, Joseph probably being 14- or 15-, Mary 13- or 14-years of age, the two of them had journeyed about 85 to 90 miles from their home in Nazareth.
+This young couple, Joseph probably being fourteen or fifteen, Mary thirteen or fourteen years of age; the two of them had journeyed about eighty-five to ninety miles from their home in Nazareth.

 They had gone through land that was literally filled with sacred memories, memories which they would have because they knew the Old Testament history and the Old Testament stories.
-Shiloh would greet them where Hannah came to pray for a child before the Lord.
-And then there was Gilgal where her son Samuel sat to judge Israel.
-They may have passed through the valley of Baca(?) which the psalmist had sung, and the road perhaps would wind pass Bethel with all its patriarchal memories and Rama where Jeremiah pictured Rachel weeping for her children.
-And they would climb up a little bit to Gibeon where Solomon worshiped and finally they would come to the great metropolis of Jerusalem and passing through Jerusalem would go by Mount Miriah by the hill of Zion, across the top of that mountain, that plateau on which Jerusalem sits, about six miles further they would come to the village of Bethlehem.
-Bethlehem, the town of Ruth and Boaz; Bethlehem, the place where Jacob's first love Rachel died and was buried.
+Shiloh would greet them, where Hannah came to pray for a child before the Lord.
+And then there was Gilgal, where her son Samuel sat to judge Israel.
+They may have passed through the Valley of Baca, which the psalmist had sung, and the road perhaps would wind pass Bethel with all its patriarchal memories and Rama, where Jeremiah pictured Rachel weeping for her children.
+And then they would climb up a little bit to Gibeon, where Solomon worshiped.
+And finally they would come to the great metropolis of Jerusalem and passing through Jerusalem would go by Mount Moriah by the hill of Zion, across the top of that mountain, that plateau on which Jerusalem sits.
+About six miles further they would come to the village of Bethlehem — Bethlehem, the town of Ruth and Boaz; Bethlehem, the place where Jacob's first love, Rachel, died and was buried.
 And even the taxi drivers will point to the right as you go from Jerusalem to Bethlehem and say that's Rachel's tomb.
 But Bethlehem was most notably the town where David was born, David the greatest king that Israel had ever known, David the great ancestor of royalty out of whose loins eventually would come the Messiah, the great King of all kings who would rule over a kingdom in Israel that would extend across the face of the earth and would last forever.